Can a second mortgage fund your Accessory Dwelling Unit?

 Eligible Massachusetts homeowners can secure a fixed-rate second mortgage up to $250,000 for adding an Accessory Dwelling Unit (ADUs) built on their properties.

-Up to 900 square feet, an ADU provides a homeowner with a free-standing or attached unit for aging parents, other relatives, or as full- or part-time rental units.
-ADUs are viewed by many towns as a means to help lessen the shortage in housing without overly taxing a town’s utilities, road maintenance, and land requirements for new construction.
+An ADU, up to 900 square feet, provides a homeowner with a free-standing or attached unit for aging parents, other relatives, or as full- or part-time rental units.
+ADUs are viewed by Plymouth and many other communities as a means to help lessen the shortage in housing without overly taxing a town’s utilities and road maintenance, and obviate land requirements for new construction.

-The ADU loan program, offered by MassHousing, helps “more families move from plans and permits to construction.”
-The state maintains that the loan program removes a major hurdle; ADU construction has been “tricky” since an ADU creates two dwellings on lots zoned for single-family use.
+The ADU loan program, offered by MassHousing, helps families “move from plans and permits to construction.”
+The state maintains that the loan program, by providing financing, removes a major hurdle.
+“It has been tricky securing loans for ADU construction, since you are creating two dwellings on a lot zoned for single-family use,” a state spokersperson explained.

 Eligibility requirements include: